SciML/Catalyst.jl/docs/src/inverse_problems/behaviour_optimisation.md

 end
 nothing # here
 ```
 This cost function takes two arguments (a parameter value `p`, and an additional one which we will ignore here but discuss later).
-It first calculates the new initial steady state concentration (for the given parameter set), and then creates an updated `ODEProblem` using it as initial conditions and the, to the cost function provided, input parameter set.
+It first calculates the new initial steady state concentration for the given parameter set.
+Next, it creates an updated `ODEProblem` using the steady state as initial conditions and the, to the cost function provided, input parameter set.
 While we could create a new `ODEProblem` within the cost function, cost functions are often called a large number of times during the optimisation process (making performance important).
 Here, using [`remake` on a previously created `ODEProblem`](@ref ref) is more performant than creating a new one.
-Just like [when using Optimization.jl to fit parameters to data](@ref optimization_parameter_fitting), we use the `verbose=false` options to prevent unnecessary simulation printouts, and a reduced `maxiters` value to reduce time spent simulating (for the model) unsuitable parameter sets.
+Just like [when using Optimization.jl to fit parameters to data](@ref optimization_parameter_fitting), we use the `verbose = false` option to prevent unnecessary simulation printouts, and a reduced `maxiters` value to reduce time spent simulating (for the model) unsuitable parameter sets.
 We also use `SciMLBase.successful_retcode(sol)` to check whether the simulation return code indicates a successful simulation (and if it did not, returns a large cost function value).
 Finally, Optimization.jl finds the function's *minimum value*, so to find the *maximum* relative pulse amplitude, we make our cost function return the negative pulse amplitude.

 Just like for [parameter fitting](@ref optimization_parameter_fitting), we create a `OptimizationProblem` using our cost function, and some initial guess of the parameter value.
 We also set upper and lower bounds for each parameter using the `lb` and `ub` optional arguments (in this case limiting each parameter's value to the interval $(0.1,10.0)$).
 ```@example behaviour_optimization